 Links:Wildlife Ecology and Management Major Requirements Wildlife Ecology and Management Minor Requirements Wildlife Biology Series - Office of Personnel Management Wildlife Ecology and Management OPM Statement OPM Possibilities

 Wildlife refers to free-ranging mammals and birdsliving in their natural habitats.
-The Wildlife Science major emphasizes the ecology, behavior, conservation and management of wildlife populations and communities in terrestrial ecosystems.
+The Wildlife Ecology and Management major emphasizes the ecology, behavior, conservation and management of wildlife populations and communities in terrestrial ecosystems.

 Students who ….

 - Are excited to link research and management.

 Wildlife ecology and management majors start with a solid foundation in

 - Management of animal populations, wildlife, policy and economics.

 They then focus on a series of courses on specific groups of wildlife (birds, reptiles, amphibians, mammals), management of these animal populations, and on human dimensions of wildlife management, including policy and social science.
 The curriculum meets the USA Federal Government’s Office of Personnel Management requirements for the post of Wildlife Biologist 0486.

 The curriculum meets the United States Federal Government's Office of Personnel Management requirements for the Wildlife biologist series.

 - Wildlife Biologist with state and federal land-management agencies such as the Utah Division of Wildlife Resources.